catboost/catboost/catboost/docs/en/features/metrics_plotter.md

 - Clickable plots with learning curves.
 - Remaining learning time estimation based on a total iteration count.
-- Graceful learning is stopped by `KeyboardInterruption` without error message in the notebook.
 - Tracking of an iteration number with the best metric value.

 ## Usage {#usage}